near/nearcore/docs/architecture/how/meta-tx.md

 will the second start executing,and so on.
 But this quickly gets too complicated for the MVP and is therefore left open for future improvements.

+## Constraints on the actions inside a meta transaction

+A transaction is only allowed to contain one single delegate action.
+Nested delegate actions are disallowed and so are delegate actions next to each other in the same receipt.

+Nested delegate actions have no known use case and it would be complicated to implement.
+Consequently, it was omitted.

+For delegate actions beside each other, there was a bit of back and forth during the NEP-366 design phase.
+The potential use case here is essentially the same as having multiple receivers in a delegate action.
+Naturally, it runs into all the same complications (false sense of atomicity) and ends with the same conclusion:
+Omitted from the MVP and left open for future improvement.

 ## Limitation: Accounts must be initialized

 Any transaction, including meta transactions, must use NONCEs to avoid replay